Rian013/Rian013/README.md

 ## A bit about me

 - Finishing my MS in Robotics Engineering at **Northeastern University, Boston** in April 2026
+- Recently built a **monocular depth estimation pipeline** comparing MiDaS and Depth Anything V2 with 3D point cloud visualization using Open3D
-- Right now I'm building a **GPS/IMU sensor fusion system using EKF in ROS2** with real driving data collected around Boston
+- Also built a **GPS/IMU sensor fusion system using EKF in ROS2** with real driving data collected around Boston
 - Actively looking for **full time roles in Robotics Software, Embedded Systems, Computer Vision, and Electrical Engineering**
 - I learn best by building things from scratch and understanding every line of code
-- Ask me anything about **ROS2, sensor fusion, SLAM, or computer vision**
+- Ask me anything about **ROS2, sensor fusion, SLAM, depth estimation, or computer vision**

 ---